kumulynja/nwc_wallet/README.md

 ## WIP

-All basic functionality of the NWC protocol is implemented and working in this package, but it is still a work in progress, so be aware that following things should still be added or improved upon in future versions:
+All basic functionality of the NWC protocol is implemented and working in this package, so you should already be able to use it in your app to make it compatible with NWC apps.
+But software is never finished, so be aware that following things should still be added or improved upon in future versions:

 - [ ] Missed events handling
 - [ ] Connection monitoring